carbon-re/interview-shc/README.md

 eg. `src/tool/test-abc.sh`

 If the lambda raises an error, or the output doesn't match, some diagnostic info, including any logs or print statements from your lambda, will be printed to the screen.

+## Tips

+* It'll be annoying to run `pants package` and `terraform apply` all the time.
+Can you write a script to make it a single command?